Q. What are the flower show hours to enter blooms?

 Q. What’s an inflo?

-A. The whole bloom spike instead of the single floret.
+A. The whole bloom spike instead of the single floret, short for inflorescence.

 Q. How do I know if my bloom qualifies as a Spider?

-A. Last year, there was some confusion as to what blooms qualified for the Section V, Spiders.
-Sometimes it is obvious when a Plumeria bloom has a spider like shape.
-The general rule is the length of the petal should be greater than twice the width of the petal.
+A. Sometimes it is obvious that the bloom has a spider-like shape.
+The general rule is that the length of the petal should be greater than twice the width of the petal.

 Q. Who judges a flower show, anyway?